You might think that I’d recommend a thorough proofreading and editing process for every blog.

 Proofreading is different from reading.
 You’ll continually overlook certain mistakes — even if you read your text several times — if you don’t read like a proofreader.

-Pick up the proofreading techniques I use on the content we publish on Copyblogger in 3 Proofreading Pointers, So Your Writing Isn’t Shared for the Wrong Reason.
+Pick up the proofreading techniques I use on Copyblogger’s articles in 3 Proofreading Pointers, So Your Writing Isn’t Shared for the Wrong Reason.

-Share the process that works for your blog (or what you might like to improve) in the comments below.
+Have a process that works for your blog?
+Anything you might like to improve?
+Share in the comments below!